 Sustainable Urbanism

 Sustainability is hot.
 What exactly is sustainability?
-And what can architects contribute?
+And how can architects contribute?
 What knowledge and skills do architects need if sustainability is to be understood more broadly than a purely technical task?
-Can sustainability be viewed practically and soberly?
+Can sustainability be considered in a practical and sober way?

 In any case, economy, reuse, and design for the long term are nothing new.
 We learn from history.

 HvdHA starts at the beginning.
-We start from materials, structures and construction methods that are available locally.
-We limit transport, demolition, and maintenance.
-We avoid experiments with associated failure costs.
-We propose materials that stand the test of time.
+We start with locally available materials, structures and construction methods.
+We limit transport, demolition and maintenance.
+We avoid experimentation and the cost of failure.
+We suggest materials that will stand the test of time.

 We value manual labour over machine production.